 Ace Pilot: Aside from being one of the top pilots in the military, he's one of the Aggressors (who invented mecha combat), to wit Kai does all of it in a lowly Gespenst.

-Ascended Extra: Back in Original Generation, Kai was just a regular face in the military, of which either Ryusei or Kyosuke Nanbu ran into occasionally.
-In a sense, Kai is simply on the roster to fill in an absence of characters who would later appear.
-Come Original Generation 2, he's effectively the field commander of your entire team, the only active Aggressor in combat (Gilliam is an intelligence officer usually away on his own, while Sanger and Elzam are still technically traitors) and one of the first consistently-appearing characters in the party for this game and Original Generation Gaiden.
+Ascended Extra: Back in Original Generation, Kai was just a regular military Face, of which either Ryusei or Kyosuke Nanbu ran into occasionally.
+Like Latooni, Kai is on the roster to fill in an absence of characters who would later appear.
+Come Original Generation 2, he's effectively the field commander of the entire team, the only active Aggressor in combat (Gilliam is an intelligence officer usually away on his own, while Sanger and Elzam are still technically traitors) and one of the first consistently-appearing characters in the party for this game and Original Generation Gaiden.

 A Father to His Men: By Original Generation Gaiden, Kai is the one of the highest-ranking officers among the cast.
 As such, he takes the welfare of his soldiers VERY seriously.
 This attitude earns him the admiration and respect of those under his command, since they appreciate having such a hardened, professional veteran (not to mention a good man) watching out for them.